pantheon-systems/documentation/source/_docs/dns.md

 **AAAA** or "quad-A" records are used to assign [IPv6](https://en.wikipedia.org/wiki/IPv6){.external} addresses to domain names.
 While most of the internet still uses IPv4, the address pool has been exhausted and IPv6 became the standard as of July 14th, 2017.

-Note: AAAA records are not required, but recommended as a best practice for performance, especially for mobile devices.
+`AAAA` records are not required, but recommended as a best practice for performance, especially for mobile devices.

 Pantheon provides IPv6 addresses for you to assign `AAAA` records to.
 If your DNS service does not support `AAAA` you can simply omit this records for now, but consider asking your provider to add functionality, as the need for IPv6 will only increase in the future.